-Most of the times, there are no skin problems whatsoever.
-However, in rare instances HIV medications can cause skin changes.
+Most of the time, there are no skin problems whatsoever.
+However, in rare instances, HIV medications can cause skin changes.
 Emtricitabine, which is in Truvada and many single-tablet regimens, can cause darkening of the skin, mainly on the palms and soles.
 This may happen in 2% of people and is not harmful.
 Others may cause a fleeting rash.

 Will my HIV medicines make me gain weight?

 Usually not, but HIV medications can cause lipodystrophy.
 Lipodystrophy is when there is an abnormal accumulation of body fat on your body in places where you do not want it, like your upper back or abdomen.
 This was more commonly seen with the older HIV medications prescribed in the 1990s and early 2000s than with the newer medicines prescribed today.
 Protease inhibitors can cause diabetes and high cholesterol, which, in turn, can cause weight gain.

 Can a woman spread HIV to a man?

 Yes.
 HIV is carried in vaginal fluid.
 A man can get HIV through the opening (urethra), the foreskin, or any cuts or sores on the penis when it comes into contact with HIV-positive vaginal fluid.
 Menstrual or “period” blood, also, carries HIV.
 Having sex while on your period may cause infected blood to enter through the opening of the penis or any cuts or sores on the penis.
 Receiving oral sex from a man who has any sores or cuts in his mouth can also cause him to get infected.

 1 in 2500 men will acquire HIV from the female-to-male transmission.

 Can a woman spread HIV to another woman during sexual intercourse?